-Hackers break into thousands of security cameras, exposing Tesla, jails, hospitals
+Hackers Breach Thousands of Security Cameras, Exposing Tesla, Jails, Hospitals

 Verkada, founded in 2016, sells security cameras that customers can access and manage through the web.
 In January 2020, it raised $80 million in venture capital funding, valuing the company at $1.6 billion.
 Among the investors was Sequoia Capital, one of Silicon Valley’s oldest firms.

-Kottmann calls the hacking collective “Advanced Persistent Threat 69420,” a lighthearted reference to the designations cybersecurity firms give to state sponsored hacking groups and criminal cybergangs.
+Kottmann calls the hacking collective “Advanced Persistent Threat 69420,” a light-hearted reference to the designations cybersecurity firms give to state sponsored hacking groups and criminal cybergangs.

 In October 2020, Verkada fired three employees after reports surfaced that workers had used its cameras to take pictures of female colleagues inside the Verkada office and make sexually explicit jokes about them.
-Verkada CEO Filip Kaliszan said in a statement to Vice at the time that the company “terminated the three individuals who instigated this incident, engaged in egregious behavior targeting co-workers, or neglected to report the behavior despite their obligations as managers.”
+Verkada CEO Filip Kaliszan said in a statement to Vice at the time that the company “terminated the three individuals who instigated this incident, engaged in egregious behavior targeting coworkers, or neglected to report the behavior despite their obligations as managers.”

 Kottmann said they were able to download the entire list of thousands of Verkada customers, as well as the company’s balance sheet, which lists assets and liabilities.
 As a closely held company, Verkada does not publish its financial statements.
 Kottman said hackers watched through the camera of a Verkada employee who had set one of the cameras up inside his home.
 One of the saved clips from the camera shows the employee completing a puzzle with his family.